hamzawaleed0102/hamzawaleed.com/clcumsb2h000008l2hrxk9ogo.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1673771641134/a929f044-fae1-4e2e-b7cf-cc069310c0fb.png align="center")

-Jobcase is a leading platform for blue-collar workers in the US, and I've been involved in developing their React Native-based app.

-Taking part in the [Arbisoft](https://hamzawaleed.com/resume#heading-employment) team as a senior software engineer, I've **designed** and **shipped** multiple new features while **maintaining** the existing codebase.
-I also **led** a group of seven engineers to ensure we would get the expected results and not just meet the timeline but exceed the **client's** expectations in each sprint.
+[Jobcase](https://www.jobcase.com/about-us/) is a leading platform for blue-collar workers.
+Jobcase acquired upward.net, raised over $80 million and became the third-largest online jobs portal.
+I've developed multiple new features for Jobcase as Sr. Software Engineer at Arbisoft.

-My technical achievements on this project include:
+My achievements on this project include:

-* **Performed** multiple code audit activities to **identify** the bottlenecks and inefficient coding patterns that can be improved
+* Led a team of seven engineers to exceed client expectations and deliver high-quality results in each sprint.

+* Led end-to-end implementation and **improved** performance from 20fps to 50+fps

-* **Upgraded** the React Native version from 0.64 to 0.68, thus fixing several breaking changes
+* Upgraded React Native from 0.64 to 0.68, resolving several breaking changes

-* **Improved** the app performance by implementing memoization techniques
+* Improved app speed through effective use of memoization.

-* **Added** a feature that allows app users to connect
+* Implemented a user-connection feature

-* **Mentored** a team of junior developers on implementing a full-fledge chat feature, which increased app engagement significantly

-* **Integrated** Detox testing tool for end-to-end testing of the app over GitLab pipelines using a custom runner, which assures that our `develop` branch is always stable and ready to release
+* Streamlined QA with integration of Detox end-to-end testing and GitLab pipelines using custom runner

----

 **2.** [**The Bitcoin Company**](https://thebitcoincompany.com/)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1673770874075/079563d1-b86b-4495-a0f6-e7fdefa4aa05.png align="center")

-The Bitcoin Company allows users to earn Bitcoins back on every purchase and help them learn, earn, spend, save, borrow, and buy Bitcoin, all in one place.
-We've built a simple, private, and easy-to-use app with all the traditional financial tools expected in a bank but with Bitcoin at its core.

-I got this freelance project from my previous client, [Sifir.io](http://Sifir.io), which is also a Bitcoin wallet but with different features.
-I joined the team in the initial phases, worked on converting mockups to responsive design using code, and integrated some APIs like auth and transaction verification.
-I also configured the project for the Detox end-to-end testing tool and wrote test cases for every edge case so that we could confidently release it to the public.
-It was in the beta version when I last worked on it.

----
+* Developed The Bitcoin Company app, a simple, private, and easy-to-use platform for earning, learning, spending and saving Bitcoin

+* Wrote test cases to ensure reliable public release in beta version

+* Got this freelance project from a previous client([Sifir.io](http://Sifir.io)) to convert mockups to responsive design, integrate APIs, and configure end-to-end testing with Detox

 3\.
 [Sifir.io](http://Sifir.io)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1673770942326/fc317c6b-0391-4eda-a8bc-af10b3993a0b.png align="center")

-**Sifir.io** is a react-native based Bitcoin wallet built on Cyphernode, which was lightning-enabled and featured the world's first Wasabi Mobile Wallet.
-Privacy and UX were not orthogonal.

-It was an [open-source](https://github.com/Sifir-io/sifir-mobile-wallet) project, and I got the opportunity to work on it as an open-source contributor.
-My responsibility was converting a unique UI design to code with super-fluid **animations** without overloading the JavaScript thread in React Native.

-We wanted it to be **beautiful** and intuitive, and we also **rethought** the user experience to optimize it for mobile and make it usable by everyone.
-It allows users to select the level of privacy and anonymity they want their coins to have and to set the privacy threshold and wallet to where they wish to send their mixed coins automatically.
+* Designed and coded a visually stunning, user-friendly Bitcoin **open-source** wallet ([Sifir.io](http://Sifir.io)) in React Native

+* Optimized animations for fast performance and minimized JS overload

+* Provided customization options for privacy and anonymity

+* Rethought UX for optimal mobile use and accessibility for all users

 **Here's how it looks!**